 When and Why a Report is Needed

-Registrants and lobbyists must file a semiannual report on Form LD-203 by July 30 and January 30 (or on the next business day should either day occur on a weekend or holiday) for each semiannual period in which a registrant or lobbyist remains active (and regardless of whether they do or do not make reportable contributions).
+Registrants and lobbyists must file a semiannual contribution report (LD-203) by July 30 and January 30 (or on the next business day should either day occur on a weekend or holiday) for each semiannual period in which a registrant or lobbyist remains active (and regardless of whether they do or do not make reportable contributions).
 An “active” registrant is one that has not filed a valid termination report for all clients.
-An “active” lobbyist is an individual who has been listed on any registrant’s Form LD-1 or LD-2 and who has not been terminated by the registrant on Line 23 of an LD-2.
-If a lobbyist is listed as active for all or any part of a semi-annual period, he or she must file an LD-203 report for that period (see Guidance Section 8).
-Section 5 of the LDA states that “each person or organization who is registered or is required to register…and each employee who is or is required to be listed as a lobbyist… shall file a report.”
-Thus, the requirement to file an LD-203 report falls upon all lobbyists who were listed on an LD-1 or LD-2 report, regardless of whether they were required to be listed (as in the case in which a registrant listed an individual as a lobbyist in an abundance of caution).
-Any lobbyist who is reported on Line 10 of Form LD-1 or Line 18 of Form LD-2 must file an LD-203 report, unless that lobbyist has been listed on Line 23 of Form LD-2 as removed for all clients of the registrant prior to the beginning of the relevant LD-203 filing period.
-The Secretary and the Clerk view Lines 10 (LD-1), 18 and 23 (LD-2) as determinative for an individual lobbyist’s obligation to file an LD-203 report, rather than the mechanics of the contributions electronic filing system, which is not relevant in the determination of a filer’s legal obligations.
+An “active” lobbyist is an individual who has been listed on any registration (LD-1) or quarterly activity report (LD-2) and who has not been terminated/delisted by the registrant.
+If a lobbyist is listed as active on a quarterly activity report (LD-2) for all or any part of a semi-annual period, he or she must file a contribution report (LD-203) for that period (see Guidance Section 8).
+2 U.S.C. § 1604 states that “each person or organization who is registered or is required to register…and each employee who is or is required to be listedas a lobbyist…shall file a report.”
+Thus, the requirement to file a contribution report (LD-203) falls upon all lobbyists who were listed on a registration (LD-1) or quarterly activity report (LD-2), regardless of whether they were required to be listed (as in the case in which a registrant listed an individual as a lobbyist in an abundance of caution).
+Any lobbyist who is reported on a registration (LD-1) or quarterly activity report (LD-2) must file a contribution report (LD-203), unless that lobbyist has been terminated/delisted on the quarterly activity report (LD-2) for all clients of the registrant prior to the beginning of the relevant LD-203 filing period.
+The Secretary and the Clerk view the registration (LD-1) and quarterly activity report (LD-2) as determinative for an individual lobbyist’s obligation to file a contribution report (LD-203).